Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Conclusions

 \section{Conclusions}

 In this work, a novel adaptive filtering approach for shock capturing in discontinuous spectral element methods is presented.
 The proposed entropy filtering approach formulates the filtering operation as an element-wise scalar optimization problem designed to enforce constraints such as positivity and a local discrete minimum entropy principle.
-As a result, this method is free of tunable parameters and can be easily implemented on arbitrary unstructured meshes with minimal computational effort.
+As a result, this method is free of problem-dependent tunable parameters and can be easily implemented on arbitrary unstructured meshes with minimal computational effort.
 To evaluate the efficacy of the proposed filtering approach, a series of numerical experiments was performed on multi-dimensional hyperbolic and mixed hyperbolic-parabolic conservation laws such as the Euler and Navier--Stokes equations.
 Even for extremely strong shocks, sub-element resolution of the discontinuities was generally obtained with minimal spurious oscillations, and high-order accuracy was recovered for smooth solutions.
 Furthermore, for more complex problems including shock-vortex interactions and compressible turbulent flows, the filter was able to robustly resolve discontinuities without unnecessarily dissipating small-scale vortical structures in the flow.
 These results indicate that the proposed entropy filtering approach can be an effective and robust technique for shock capturing in discontinuous spectral element approximations of hyperbolic and mixed hyperbolic-parabolic conservation laws.
+In future work, the proposed approach can be improved by optimizing the calculation of the filter strength through more sophisticated root bracketing methods and stopping criteria, increasing the locality of the filtering kernel to mimic that of methods such as artificial viscosity and subcell approaches, modifying the approach to remove the need for operator splitting in mixed systems, and applying a more robust method for calculating the entropy tolerance.